jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_5fu_colon_cancer.md

 widths and higher power) for the same sample size and treatment effect.
-When stratified randomization is used, covariate adjustment is generally suggested, but not always implemented, which can lead to reduced power and precision (**Kahan2011?**).
-Accessible and practical discussions of baseline balance, stratified randomized trials, and adjusted analyses are also available to offer further explanation and guidance to investigators (**Assmann2000?**).
+When stratified randomization is used, covariate adjustment is generally suggested, but not always implemented, which can lead to reduced power and precision (Kahan and Morris 2011).
+Accessible and practical discussions of baseline balance, stratified randomized trials, and adjusted analyses are also available to offer further explanation and guidance to investigators (Kernan 1999; Assmann et al. 2000).

 When using regression models for inference, it is important to understand how model misspecification may affect statistical inference.